MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/New-MgGroup.md

           - `[DefaultLanguageTag <String>]`: Default language of the term store.
           - `[Groups <IMicrosoftGraphTermStoreGroup[]>]`: Collection of all groups available in the term store.
           - `[LanguageTags <String[]>]`: List of languages for the term store.
-          - `[Sets <IMicrosoftGraphTermStoreSet1[]>]`: Collection of all sets available in the term store.
+          - `[Sets <IMicrosoftGraphTermStoreSet[]>]`: Collection of all sets available in the term store.
 This relationship can only be used to load a specific term set.
         - `[TermStores <IMicrosoftGraphTermStore[]>]`: The collection of termStores under this site.
       - `[GivenName <String>]`: The given name (first name) of the user.
 Maximum length is 64 characters.
 Returned by default.
 Supports $filter (eq, ne, not , ge, le, in, startsWith, and eq on null values).
       - `[HireDate <DateTime?>]`: The hire date of the user.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Returned only on $select.
 Note: This property is specific to SharePoint Online.
 We recommend using the native employeeHireDate property to set and update hire date values using Microsoft Graph APIs.